educates/lab-k8s-fundamentals/workshop/content/exercises/06-deployment-resource.md

 Note that nothing has been created at this point as when we ran `kubectl create deployment` we used the `--dry-run` option, it therefore only showed what it would create.

-Although `kubectl create deployment` could be used, it is a bare bones skeleton for a `deployment` object, even so, it is enough to get us started.
+Although `kubectl create deployment` could be used, it is a bare bones skeleton for a `deployment` object, even so, it is often enough to get started.

 One could now re-run the command and leave off the `--dry-run` option and it would create the resource.
 To make subsequent changes to the resource definition, one could then edit it in place using the `kubectl edit` command.